Utah Stars: 1975–76 season

 During the preseason, the Stars (and the Virginia Squires) failed to make payments required as a guarantee for hosting the NBA's Chicago Bulls in one of the common ABA vs. NBA preseason exhibition games.
 Daniels sold the team again to Snellen and Lyle Johnson in May, but they relinquished the team to Daniels just before the season after missing several payments.

 However, Daniels was almost completely broke by this time.
+An attempt to negotiate a "merger" with the Spirits of St. Louis fell by the wayside.
 As a result, on December 2, 1975, the league canceled the Stars franchise for missing payroll.
 Four of their players (including Moses Malone) were sold to the Spirits of St. Louis, with Daniels getting a 10% minority stake in the Spirits as well.
 A fifth player was sold to the Virginia Squires.
 Daniels ultimately paid back all of the season ticket holders at eight percent interest.

 The Stars are widely considered one of the most successful teams in ABA history.
 They were also known for having some of the best fan support in the ABA, even up until the team folded in 1975.
-From 1970–1975, the Stars went 265-171 (.608), which was the best winning percentage of any team that played more than one season in the league.
+From 1970 to 1975, the Stars went 265–171 (.608), which was the best winning percentage of any team that played more than one season in the league.

 Aftermath

 Despite the Stars' demise, Salt Lake City had proven it could support big-time professional basketball.
 With this in mind, in 1976 the owners of the Spirits of St. Louis announced that they were moving the team to Utah for the 1976–1977 ABA season, to play as the Utah Rockies.
 However, this was undone when the ABA–NBA merger closed in June 1976 and the Spirits and the Kentucky Colonels were the only two teams left out of the merged league.
 (The Virginia Squires were folded shortly after the end of the regular season due to their inability to make good on a required league assessment, though there was no chance of them being part of a merger deal in any event.)

-Professional basketball finally returned to Salt Lake City when the NBA's New Orleans Jazz relocated there in 1979.
+Professional basketball finally returned to Salt Lake City when the New Orleans Jazz of the National Basketball Association (NBA) relocated there in 1979.
 The Jazz have played in Salt Lake City ever since.
 Of the three ABA teams that were left out of the ABA–NBA merger, the Stars are the only one to have eventually been replaced by an NBA team.